What's A Girl Like You Doing In A Place Like This?

 I didn't grow up thinking I wanted to "do" sex for a living, but I happened to be good at it, and so few other people were doing it correctly - intelligently, respectfully and honestly.

-Having been brought up in the middle of nowhere under strict Christian practices, I was taught to fear sex.
+Having been brought up in the Bible Belt under strict, Christian practices, I was taught to fear sex.
 I was certain that God would send me straight to Hell for it - or for anything human I did or thought about.
-It didn't take long before I recognized the hypocrisy of everything that I was brought up in, and I started to question what I was being exposed to.
+I was still young when I recognized the hypocrisy of everything that I was brought up in, and I started to question what I was being exposed to.

 A gradual move across the US took me to Hollywood by the time I was 19.
 I enjoyed psychology and storytelling, so the decision to be an actress seemed natural to me.
 However, it didn't take long before I realized that I couldn't live off the wages I made as an unemployed actress and underage nightclub hostess.
 With an incomplete college education, no work experience, and nobody to turn to for support, I had no choice but to learn how to survive.

 That's when I met someone who would introduce me to the world of adult entertainment.
 I was essentially instructed to sell my Bible and invest in a pair of stilettos.
 I did, and my life was never the same.

 My experience would span many facets of the entertainment industry, but it was around 2004 that my attitudes towards what I had to do to survive changed.
 I became genuinely fascinated with human behavior and our psyche as they related to sex.
 I became interested in the culture behind it, the social story it had to tell, and I knew there was some greater calling for me within the realm of sexuality.